developerstephanieb/latex_reference/01_fundamentals/02_document_structure.md

 This section will appear in the ToC.

 \subsection{First Point}
-A subsection, indented under "Main Body" in the ToC.
+A subsection, indented under Main Body in the ToC.

 \section*{Acknowledgments}  % Unnumbered; not listed in the ToC This section is not numbered and will not appear in the ToC.